PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

   git clone git@github.com:PalladioSimulator/Palladio-Addons-ExperimentAutomation.git
   git checkout slingshot-impl
   ```
-  * import the bundle `org.palladiosimulator.experimentautomation` into the workspace of your development Eclipse instance.
+  * import the bundles `org.palladiosimulator.experimentautomation` and `org.palladiosimulator.experimentautomation.application.tooladapter.slingshot.model` into the workspace of your development Eclipse instance.
-  We only need the models, thus we only need this bundle.
+  Ignore all other bundles.

 ## Running an initialised Slingshot simulation run
+The following subsections describe two approaches run an initialised simulation run.
-Both approaches require **Models and JSON files**.
+Both of them require a set of **models and JSON files**.

 ### Run from within the development Eclipse instance
-* **Requires: all bundles described above imported into the workspace**
+* **Requires: all bundles described in [Dev Setup](#Dev-Setup) imported into eclipse workspace**
 + Create an *OSGi Framework* Run Configuration.
-  * Or use this one `org.palladiosimulator.analyzer.slingshot.stateexploration.application/launchconfig/headless-exploration-export.launch`
-    * **Beware:** you still need to fix the *Program arguments* (see below)
   * Exclude all `*.edit`, `*.editor` and `*.ui` bundles.
     * Excluding `*.edit` is not required, but we don't need it.
     * Only exclude `*.ui`.
 The `*.ui.events` are still needed.